hipe/tmx/autonomous_component_system/doc/issues/003-interpretations-to-and-expressions-of-an-ACS.md

       * with every child node having a name that is unique in the context of its parent

-      * and that name (let's just say for now) is a name that isomorphs cleanly with the spec at [#013]:API.A,

-      * ergo the root node has no name.
+      * the root node has no name

       * furthermore we'll conceive of the children of these nodes as being ordered.